HARMONIOUS -- Human-like reactive motion control and multimodal perception for humanoid robots: Materials and Methods

 \subsection{Static obstacles}

 Sometimes, the experiment contains known static objects that the robot should avoid.
 The almost same procedure as for self-collision avoidance can also be used in this case.
 Virtual obstacles are sampled from the static object instead of the robot body.
-The projected positions are points in the robot body parts that can collide with the object.
+The projected positions are points on the robot body parts that are in danger of colliding with the object.
 This approach was used, for example, to avoid the table during the interactive game demonstration.